cloudmesh-community/sp20-516-233/datacenter.md

 ## E.DataCenter.8

 CenturyLink, a cloud communications network, had an outage in December 2019 that was caused by a faulty data center card.
 This took down multiple services such as broadband, television, and phone throughout the United States, Unighted Kingdom, and Singapore.
 The most notable service lost was 911 emergency services.
 This simailarly happened in 2015, which resulted in CenturyLink being fined $16 million.
-The company is currently under investigation
+The company is currently under investigation.

 <https://data-economy.com/us-wide-911-centurylink-outage-caused-by-failty-data-centre-network-card/>